Are Pickleball Clubs Just Commodities?

 Differentiation Through Investment

-Then, there are those clubs that choose a different path—investment in unique value propositions sets them apart in meaningful ways.
+Then, there are those clubs that choose a different path — investment in unique value propositions sets them apart in meaningful ways.
 These clubs flourish by prioritizing elements that create memorable experiences.
-The areas they focus on include fostering community engagement, enhancing court quality, maintaining excellent air quality (an often overlooked yet crucial feature), and offering top-notch amenities.
+The areas they focus on include fostering community engagement, enhancing court quality, maintaining excellent air quality, and offering top-notch amenities.

 Competing on Customer Experience